salma-zahra/CAPP30239-FA22/README.md

 ## Update on HW
 HW 3 has been completed.
 I made a barchart displaying public library visits in January 2022.

-\nHW 4 has been completed.
+HW 4 has been completed.
 I made a linechart displaying interest rates in Canada in 2020.

 ## Contact
 You can also reach out to me via [email](mailto:salmaz@uchicago.edu) or [Linkedin](https://www.linkedin.com/in/salma-zahra-05285112b/).